FlynnFc/loom/README.md

 ## Overview

-Welcome to **Warden**! 🚨 This project is my personal exploration into the world of service meshes, inspired by Envoy and built using the Zig programming language.🎓 The primary goal is educational: to gain hands-on experience with Kubernetes, understand microservices networking, and explore the design and implementation challenges of a service mesh 🕸️.
+Welcome to **loom**! 🚨 This project is my personal exploration into the world of service meshes, inspired by Envoy and built using the Zig programming language.🎓 The primary goal is educational: to gain hands-on experience with Kubernetes, understand microservices networking, and explore the design and implementation challenges of a service mesh 🕸️.

-## Why Warden?
+## Why loom?

-- **📖 Educational Journey:** I’m building Warden to deepen my understanding of Kubernetes internals, traffic management, observability, chaos testing and the intricacies of service-to-service communication.
+- **📖 Educational Journey:** I’m building loom to deepen my understanding of Kubernetes internals, traffic management, observability, chaos testing and the intricacies of service-to-service communication.
 - **🕵️ Zig Exploration:** Zig’s performance, safety, and simplicity make it an excellent candidate for building low-level, high-performance systems like a service mesh.

-## What Warden Does
+## What loom Does

-At its core, Warden is designed to:
+At its core, loom is designed to:

 - **🚦 Manage Traffic:** Route, load balance, and implement basic circuit breaking between services.
 - **👀 Enhance Observability:** Collect logs, metrics, and provide tracing hooks to monitor service interactions.